 TAP is yielding impressive student gains among tens of thousands of students around the country, particularly in districts with a history of low achievement rates.
 In the report, "The Effects of Performance-Based Teacher Pay on Student Achievement," by Sally Hudson and published by the Stanford Institute for Economic Policy Research, Hudson concluded that TAP schools outperformed similar non-TAP schools when evaluating 151 schools in 10 states.
 In addition, she found that the effects of TAP on student achievement are larger and more cost-effective in comparison to other education reforms.

-The Educator Effectiveness Best Practices Center (BPC) provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
-Based on more than a decade of experience in schools across the country, the BPC works with its partners to redesign educator evaluation, deliver effective professional development, implement performance-based compensation systems and train teacher leaders in schools.
-The BPC offers a network of expert trainers and access to a range of innovative Web-based resources and tools.
+The Educator Effectiveness Best Practices provides innovative services, support and solutions to schools, districts and states to improve educator effectiveness.
+Based on more than a decade of experience in schools across the country, NIET works with its partners to redesign educator evaluation, deliver effective professional development, implement performance-based compensation systems and train teacher leaders in schools.
+It offers a network of expert trainers and access to a range of innovative Web-based resources and tools.